 - 160 care leaver students applied through SEAS and the VTAC portal and nominated La Trobe University in their course preferences

-- over 100 care leaver students were enrolled at La Trobe University and Federation University Australia
+- 103 care leaver students were enrolled at La Trobe University and Federation University Australia

-- care leavers are studying at other universities, although specific student numbers are not known.
+- care leavers were studying at other universities, although specific student numbers are not known.

 How to find out more about university options for care leavers

-For more about how care leavers can apply to study at university and TAFE pathway courses, and what it's like to be a TAFE/university student:
+For more about how care leavers can apply to study at university, and what it's like to be a university student:

-- download "Higher education guidelines for students who spent time in out-of-home care" (new window - .pdf, 934 KB), a booklet featuring heaps of advice and real stories from care leavers who have gone on to study at uni
+- download "Higher education guidelines for students who spent time in out-of-home care" (pdf, 934 KB), a booklet featuring heaps of advice and real stories from care leavers who have gone on to study at uni

 - contact Federation University Australia or La Trobe University on the details below.